 Our advice in public law matters is highly valued.
 For many years, the Handbook for Commercial Law Firms JUVE has highlighted our specialist knowledge in administrative law.
 Accordingly, the JUVE Handbook 2007/2008 states: Attorney Dr. Klaus Berghäuser “is regarded as an expert above all in the support of the public sector.
 For example, he represents local authorities or cities in connection with major infrastructure projects”.
 The JUVE Handbook 2009/2010 states the following: “In his broad spectrum of advice, Berghäuser’s focus on public law is particularly respected by competitors and clients”.
 Accordingly, the JUVE manuals in recent years have classified Dr. Klaus Berghäuser as one of the “frequently recommended lawyers”.
 In 2017 Dr. Klaus Berghäuser was awarded the “Legal Award” by the Lawyer Monthly Magazine in the category “Administrative and Public Law – Law Firm of the Year – Germany”.
 In addition to Dr. Klaus Berghäuser, Dr. Thomas Berg is also highly regarded as a specialist lawyer for administrative law in Southern Hesse and advises several municipalities, among other thing in the field of public law.
-The public law department is additionally strengthened by Mr. Attorney at Law Sebastian Knell.
-Mr. Knell is writing his doctoral thesis on a subject area of administrative law with a comparative law perspective.
 Our expertise in administrative law has long been in demand not only from local authorities, but also from companies, associations and citizens.

 Public building law